Hall-effect thruster: Principle of operation

 The radial magnetic field is designed to be strong enough to substantially deflect the low-mass electrons, but not the high-mass ions, which have a much larger gyroradius and are hardly impeded.
 The majority of electrons are thus stuck orbiting in the region of high radial magnetic field near the thruster exit plane, trapped in E×B (axial electric field and radial magnetic field).
 This orbital rotation of the electrons is a circulating Hall current, and it is from this that the Hall thruster gets its name.
 Collisions with other particles and walls, as well as plasma instabilities, allow some of the electrons to be freed from the magnetic field, and they drift towards the anode.

 About 20–30% of the discharge current is an electron current, which does not produce thrust, thus limiting the energetic efficiency of the thruster; the other 70–80% of the current is in the ions.
 Because the majority of electrons are trapped in the Hall current, they have a long residence time inside the thruster and are able to ionize almost all of the xenon propellant, allowing mass use of 90–99%.
 The mass use efficiency of the thruster is thus around 90%, while the discharge current efficiency is around 70%, for a combined thruster efficiency of around 63% (= 90% × 70%).
 Modern Hall thrusters have achieved efficiencies as high as 75% through advanced designs.

 Compared to chemical rockets, the thrust is very small, on the order of 83 mN for a typical thruster operating at 300 V and 1.5 kW.
 For comparison, the weight of a coin like the U.S. quarter or a 20-cent euro coin is approximately 60 mN.
 As with all forms of electrically powered spacecraft propulsion, thrust is limited by available power, efficiency, and specific impulse.

 However, Hall thrusters operate at the high specific impulses that are typical for electric propulsion.
 One particular advantage of Hall thrusters, as compared to a gridded ion thruster, is that the generation and acceleration of the ions takes place in a quasi-neutral plasma, so there is no Child-Langmuir charge (space charge) saturated current limitation on the thrust density.
 This allows much smaller thrusters compared to gridded ion thrusters.

 Another advantage is that these thrusters can use a wider variety of propellants supplied to the anode, even oxygen, although something easily ionized is needed at the cathode.

+Plasma physics

+The motion of charged particles in a Hall-effect thruster is governed by the Lorentz force: